abhijaykheechee/banking-app/README.md

-# A financial SaaS built in TypeScript by using Next.js, Appwrite, Plaid, TailwindCSS, ShadCN, and Zod
+# A web financial SaaS built in TypeScript by using Next.js, Appwrite, Plaid, TailwindCSS, ShadCN, and Zod